yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> This example defines three columns with flexible widths using <code>'grid-template-columns'</code>.
-The first column takes up one fraction of the available space, the second takes up two fractions, and the third takes up one fraction.
+> This example defines three columns with flexible widths using `'grid-template-columns'`.
+> > The first column takes up one fraction of the available space, the second takes up two fractions, and the third takes up one fraction.

 ### grid-template-area
 * This property allows you to define named grid areas and specify how they are laid out in relation to each other.